Artcell

-According to The Daily Star, Artcell is one of the leading bands of the country.
-Their song Oniket Prantor is one of the most iconic band songs in the country.
+According to The Daily Star, Artcell is one of the bands of the country.
+Their song Oniket Prantor is one of the band songs in the country.

 History

 Formation and early days (1999–2000)

 Before forming the band, the four founding members were school friends from Dhaka and used to get together to play Metallica songs.
 Ershad and Lincoln were in a band called Tantrik.
 In 1999 their frontman and other members left.
 The duo then started looking for a bassist and soon enough Cezanne joined as the bassist.
 However they still needed a drummer, so Shaju took up the drums within three months.
 They continued Tantrik and later renamed it to Artcell, they used to cover Metallica and in their first concert they covered ‘Inner-Self’ by Sepultura and many other heavy metal songs.
 Later on, they started listening to Dream Theatre which hugely influenced all of the members playing style and ultimately the band became a progressive metal band.
 They continued to play shows in the local underground scene, most notably at The Russian Cultural Center (RCC) in Dhaka.
 After their progressive influences, they started doing harder songs like ‘Metropolis—Part I: The Miracle and the Sleeper’ and ‘Pull Me Under’ in terms of time signatures which most bands didn’t do at the time.
 What started as an underground band is now one of the most recognized mainstream bands in the Bengali metal music scene.

 The name "Artcell" was decided upon because it was softer sounding than a typical heavy metal name.
 In Cézanne and Shaju's words:

 Even though we were a heavy metal band when we started, we didn't want a heavy metal name.
 We wanted a softer or more artistic touch to the heavy metal side.
 'Cells where art is produced' – that was pretty much the basic idea behind the name 'Artcell'.
 Ershad came up with it and we all opted for it.